open-quantum-safe/liboqs/src/kem/ml_kem/mlkem-native_ml-kem-1024_aarch64/native/aarch64/README.md

 - _Fast and Clean: Auditable high-performance assembly via constraint solving_, Amin Abdulrahman, Hanno Becker, Matthias
   J. Kannwischer, Fabien Klein, [https://eprint.iacr.org/2022/1303](https://eprint.iacr.org/2022/1303)

-## Profiles
+## Variants

-This backend comes with two profiles: "clean" and optimized.
+This backend comes in two versions: "clean" and optimized.
 The "clean" backend is handwritten and meant to be easy to read and modify; for example, is heavily leverages register aliases and assembly macros.
-The optimized profile is automatically generated from the clean profile via [SLOTHY](https://github.com/slothy-optimizer/slothy).
-Currently, the target architecture is Cortex-A55, but you can easily re-optimize the code for a different microarchitecture supported by SLOTHY, by adjusting the parameters in [optimize.sh](src/optimize.sh).
+This directory contains the optimized version, which is automatically generated from the clean one via [SLOTHY](https://github.com/slothy-optimizer/slothy).
+Currently, the target architecture is Cortex-A55, but you can easily re-optimize the code for a different microarchitecture supported by SLOTHY, by adjusting the parameters in [optimize.sh](../../../test/aarch64_clean/src/optimize.sh).